plynx-team/plynx/docs/rest_api.rst

-.. _plynx-post-graph-single-actions:
+.. _plynx-rest-post_graph_single_action:

 Single action endpoints
 ========================================

-Similarly to :ref:`plynx-post-graph-actions`, you can perform actions with existing Graphs.
+Similarly to :ref:`plynx-rest-post_graph_actions`, you can perform actions with existing Graphs.
 These POST-requests do not require json data.
 Backend will use existing Graph instead.

 +--------------------------------------------------+-------------+---------+